Email Marketing

 Image credit: Gleam

-An exit pop-up is a window that appears on your website after a few seconds.
-If the visitors of your website like your content, they might be interested in getting frequent updates about the latest news and updates about your products.
+An exit pop-up is a window that appears on your website after a few seconds and invites website visitors who like your content to subscribe to your mailing list.

-Adding an exit intent pop-up is a great addition to your website.
-According to Sumo, pop-ups often have more than 9% conversion rate.
+According to Sumo, pop-ups often have more than a 9% conversion rate.
 So this is a good way to attract the attention of a visitor.
 But there’s a rule to it: let your visitors read your content for at least two minutes before an exit message pops up.
-It’s useless to offer a subscription when a person hasn’t even seen the content.
+It’s useless to offer a subscription when a person hasn’t even seen the content because they haven’t even formed an opinion about your brand.

-Using QR codes is the latest trend in marketing.
-QR codes are on the rise and it’s clear why: they give instant access to the necessary information.
-The QR (Quick Response) symbols include a URL, which links you to the desired web page.
+QR codes are now mainstream, and it’s clear why: they give instant access to the necessary information.
+The QR (Quick Response) symbols include a URL that links you to the desired web page.

 Bottom Line – It’s all about quality

-Building the relationship with new subscribers is a process that definitely takes some time and commitment.
-Be patient and attentive, take interest in the needs of your subscribers, analyze their feedback and improve.
+Email lead generation comes down to the quality of subscribers rather than quantity.
+However, that’s only the first step in building a great email list.
+You need to Build a relationship with new subscribers through lead nurturing, which is a process that takes time and commitment.
+Be patient and attentive, take an interest in the needs of your subscribers, analyze their feedback, and improve.
 The more attentive and caring you are, the more loyal subscribers you’ll get.

 Recommended